-- A. Stop the genset. - B. For a 1 Amperes CT, verify that the connections are to terminals 5 and 6. - C. For a 5 Amperes CT, verify that the connections are to terminals 5A and 6.
+- A. The genset remains off. - B. For a 1 A CT, verify that the connections are to terminals 5 and 6. - C. For a 5 A CT, verify that the connections are to terminals 5A and 6.

-Note: For troubleshooting purposes, it is possible to operate the voltage regulator when the droop CT is disconnected.
+Note: For troubleshooting purposes, the voltage regulator can be operated when the droop CT is disconnected.
 However, the droop CT secondary wires must be connected together.